TASER: Table Agents for Schema-guided Extraction and Recommendation: Introduction

 \section{Introduction}

 Financial documents, particularly annual regulatory filings for funds, house tables that govern \$68.9 trillion of investments globally \citep{ICI:2024}.
-In perspective, \$68.9 trillion is more than twice the total Gross Domestic Product (GDP) of the United States (\$29.1 trillion) \citep{WorldBankGDP}.
-This critical data is housed in the Financial Holdings Table (Figure \ref{fig:norm_output}), which outlines the entirety of an entity's investment holdings \citep{sec1934, EuropeanCommission}; this table is the longest table in terms of row count (with a maximum row count of 426 rows) - more than double the average row count of all other table types (Table \ref{tab:Financial Holdings Table Metrics}).
-These Financial Holdings Tables are not only very long but also highly heterogeneous in layout structure and visually complex (Figure \ref{fig:doc-table complexity}).
-While generating structured outputs from these tables is critical for many regulatory and financial institutions \citep{cho_fishnets}, there is a relative dearth of studies that focus on understanding the complexity of Financial Holdings Tables, compared to web or SQL tables \citep{Herzig_2020, pasupat-liang-2015-compositional, zhong2017seq2sqlgeneratingstructuredqueries}.
-Therefore, the following challenges exist in terms of parsing Financial Holding Tables into structured, machine-readable outputs (Figure \ref{fig:doc-table complexity}): \begin{itemize}[noitemsep, leftmargin=*, topsep=0pt, partopsep=0pt, label={ \raisebox{0.5ex}{$\blacktriangleright$}}] \item \textbf{One-to-many relationships between a document and the tables it houses} exacerbates standard model performance for table detection or structure recognition tasks. \item \textbf{Financial Holdings Tables span across multiple pages}, rendering models that operate at the page-level inefficient. \item \textbf{Financial instruments are highly complex}, with embedded structures and nested hierarchies.
-Therefore, details are often clumped in a single cell as seen in Figure \ref{fig:norm_output}. \item \textbf{Tabular layouts are heterogeneous with no bounding boxes}, mixing tables, text blocks, footnotes, and images, often without consistent labeling or alignment.
-Moreover, we identify that 99.4\% of tables in our dataset, \textbf{TASERTab}, lack bounding boxes or gridlines to efficiently identify a single cell. \end{itemize} These challenges drive our motivation to construct our agentic table extraction methodology that is capable of goal-driven parsing and self-refinement, with the ability to decide on the optimal schema, continuously learning and reasoning from errors.
+By comparison, \$68.9 trillion is more than twice the total Gross Domestic Product (GDP) of the United States (\$29.1 trillion) \citep{WorldBankGDP}.
+This critical data is housed in the Financial Holdings Table (Figure \ref{fig:norm_output}), which outlines the entirety of an entity's investment holdings \citep{sec1934, EuropeanCommission}; this table has the highest row count (maximum 426 rows)--more than double the average row count of all other table types (Table \ref{tab:Financial Holdings Table Metrics}).
+These Financial Holdings Tables are long and highly heterogeneous in layout (Figure \ref{fig:doc-table complexity}).
+While generating structured outputs from these tables is critical for many regulatory and financial institutions to undertake basic QA (Question-Answering) tasks using an LLM (Large Language Model) or libraries such as \texttt{pandas} \citep{cho_fishnets}, there is a relative dearth of studies that focus on continual learning to extract from Financial Holdings Tables, compared to web or SQL tables \citep{Herzig_2020, pasupat-liang-2015-compositional, zhong2017seq2sqlgeneratingstructuredqueries}.
+Therefore, the following challenges exist in terms of parsing Financial Holdings Tables into structured, machine-readable outputs: \textbf{(1) One-to-many relationships between a document and the tables it houses} exacerbate standard model performance for table detection or structure recognition tasks. \textbf{(2) Financial Holdings Tables span across multiple pages}, rendering models that operate at the page level inefficient. \textbf{(3) Financial instruments are highly complex} with nested hierarchies.
+Therefore, details are often clumped in a single cell as seen in Figure \ref{fig:norm_output}. \textbf{(4) Tabular layouts are heterogeneous with no bounding boxes}, mixing tables, text blocks, footnotes, and images, often without consistent labeling or alignment.
+99.4\% of tables in our dataset, \textbf{TASERTab}, lack bounding boxes to efficiently identify a single cell.
+These challenges motivate our agentic table extraction methodology capable of goal-driven parsing and self-refinement, continuously learning and reasoning from errors.